drkinder/TimeStationPythonSDK/README.md

 ## Installation

 Not yet available via pip.
-Fork this repository to access.
+Clone this repository to access.

 ## Usage